jtdLab/dart_counter/README.md

 // infra register 3rd party module one big module or multiple seperate modules what is better?

 // TODO constructors test groupt sub groups Upercased or lowercased for the constructor name ? be consistent through project

+// TODO coverage:ignore-file for all abstract classes ??